Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Experiments and results

 \subsection{Experimental Results}

-In this section, we first compare the proposed GLCNet with other self-supervised methods and ImageNet pre-training method on several RSIs semantic segmentation datasets.
-And then we explore two factors that may affect the self-supervised pre-training performance on the target RSIs semantic segmentation task, which are the amount of self-supervised pre-training data and the domain difference between pre-training dataset and fine-tuning dataset.
+In this section, we first compare the proposed GLCNet with other self-supervised methods and the ImageNet pre-training method on several RSI semantic segmentation datasets.
+Then, we explore two factors that may affect the self-supervised pre-training performance on the target RSI semantic segmentation task: the amount of self-supervised pre-training data and the domain differences between the pre-training dataset and the fine-tuning dataset.